• About

 One of the primary strategies for creating wealth in real estate has always been to buy properties, build equity, and then sell and move on to larger properties, in many cases using leverage to expand the size and scope of one’s real estate holdings.

 1031 Tax-Deferred Exchanges have been investors’ saving grace and have allowed all capital gains to be deferred as investors move on to bigger properties.
-Thus, real estate is one of the greatest wealth creation tools known to humanity.
+Thus, real estate is one of the greatest wealth-creation tools known to humanity.
 It is estimated that over 70% of all millionaires in the United States credit real estate as their number one wealth creation source.

 As time goes on, we all age, sometimes we reach a place in life where we no longer want to be a landlord, and here’s where DSTs can get very interesting.

-Here’s where an investor no longer wanted to deal with the headaches and hassles that often come along with income-producing real estate but can’t stand the thought of writing that big check to the IRS for capital gains … the proverbial “rock and a hard spot.”
+Here’s where an investor no longer wants to deal with the headaches and hassles that often come along with income-producing real estate but can’t stand the thought of writing that big check to the IRS for capital gains … the proverbial “rock and a hard spot.”

 Today investors can now sell their property and defer all of their capital gains using a 1031 exchange AND use a passively owned DST for their replacement property.
 In doing so, all capital gains can be deferred, assuming the investor works with a Qualified Intermediary and follows all of the IRS rules and guidelines.